glamorous-noob/pwn_adventure_3/Episode_06-Still_poor_AF/README.md

 I usually ignore the c++ demangled gibberish, but this one time I read it in the line 87 and noticed `ItemAndCount`.
 It appears to be an existing type, which I have not defined, that has an `IItem` reference + its count.
 I didn't like this crap because it's making me question all of my progress on this matter so far (it seems little but it took days).
 I thought the count was in the `IItem` itself.

 This frustration aside, the `_Buyheadnode` bit was pretty cool.
-It took one  web search to find links for the `xtree` implementation in c++ on github.
+It took one  web search to find links for the `xtree` implementation in c++ on GitHub.
 It looks like an implementation of a red-black tree.
 The relevant part to know in our context is that it is a data structure optimized for finding stuff, it is used for implementing maps / sets, and it's accessible via its root (head node) to which a reference is kept somewhere.
 I learned said stuff from algorithms classes in university + some web searches.
 The `playerItems` field seems to keep a reference to this `xtree` that keeps track of items.
 And now, the `playerItems.find` function makes sense: it's asking the tree to put a reference of the node containing the item in the local variable.

 Bottom line is, it's sure now that `playerItems` is just a 4-byte field because it's only keeping a reference to the head node.